 – Dr George Baxter, CEO, Edinburgh Innovations.

-Edinburgh Innovations continues to support Biocaptiva as an engaged shareholder, with the position managed by EI’s Investment Team.
-For more information about how the University manages its shareholdings in early-stage companies, read about the Edinburgh Technology Fund.
+Edinburgh Innovations continues to support Biocaptiva as an engaged shareholder, with the position managed by EI’s Old College Capital.
+For more information about how the University manages its shareholdings in early-stage companies, read about OCC Holdings.

 If you are interested in this technology or in exploring how Edinburgh Innovations can support innovation in your organisation, please get in touch.